jadecobra/python_tdd_exercises/source/truth_table/truth_table_01.rst

   import unittest
   import truth_table

-the terminal shows a :doc:`ModuleNotFoundError`
+the terminal shows a :doc:`/exceptions/ModuleNotFoundError`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-* I add :doc:`ModuleNotFoundError` to the list of exceptions encountered
+* I add :doc:`/exceptions/ModuleNotFoundError` to the list of exceptions encountered

   .. code-block:: python